 The Occupational Therapy programs at Alvernia University are dedicated to promoting the health, well-being, and quality of life of persons experiencing disability.

 Our programs provide outstanding preparation for roles in both traditional settings and newly emerging areas of need.
 The programs’ distinctive evidence-based, occupation-focused, and client’ centered approach combines challenging coursework, diverse clinical placements, and the opportunity to collaborate with faculty who are leaders in their fields.

 To prepare excellent practitioners who are prepared to provide occupation-focused, client-centered, and evidence-based services and are committed to leadership in practice.

-Alvernia University offers three masters of science in occupational therapy tracks based upon a student's previous coursework.
+Alvernia University offers two Masters of Science in Occupational Therapy degree tracks based upon a student's previous coursework.